flvent-englishman/bookmarklets/README.md

 ### Freeze Tab
 Causes the tab to just freeze.
 ### Glitch Tab
-Makes an alert pop up over and over again, but you can close the tab to stop it.
+Makes an alert pop up over and over, but you can close the tab to stop it.